 - You will need to quarantine for 14 days after your last interaction with the COVID-19 positive individual in order to monitor for symptoms and obtain testing.
 Quarantine means not interacting with others outside your household, not going to work, class, the gym, parties, gatherings, going out to eat, etc.

-- If you do NOT develop any symptoms – please arrange a COVID-19 Test 5-8 days after your exposure:
+- If you do NOT develop any symptoms – please arrange a COVID-19 Test 5-8 days after your exposure.
+The state of Delaware offers several community testing sites, including at Laird and STAR campuses.
+Students in the USA but outside of Delaware can find a testing location in your state here.

 I don't have symptoms and want/need to get tested.
 What should I do?